rse/kickout/README.md

 Attention
 ---------

 The executed shell commands might garble or even destroy some of your data.
 Hence, be very careful and use the Kickout command on your own risk.
 Especially, perform a dry-run with option `--noop` always first to see what particular commands would be executed.
+Also notice that the initial "npm publish" intentionally has to be performed manually.

 Installation
 ------------